cmusphinx/pocketsphinx/README.md

     - `b`: Start time in seconds, from the beginning of the stream
     - `d`: Duration in seconds
-    - `p`: Estimated probability of the recognition result, i.e. a number between 0 and 1 which may be used as a confidence score
+    - `p`: Estimated probability of the recognition result, i.e. a number between 0 and 1 representing the likelihood of the input according to the model
     - `t`: Full text of recognition result
     - `w`: List of segments (usually words), each of which in turn contains the `b`, `d`, `p`, and `t` fields, for start, end,